Social Icons

 Directed by Luke Greenfield

-Here is my conclusion on this movie, Johnson and Wayans Jr, have good on screen chemistry, the script however felt like it was written by toddlers who think being a cop is cool.
+Here’s my conclusion on this movie: Johnson and Wayans Jr. have good on-screen chemistry, but the script feels like it was written by toddlers who think being a cop is cool.
 The movie is directed and written by Luke Greenfield (Something Borrowed (2011)).

-Let’s Be Cops is a supposed action comedy film on two friends who pretended to be cops in a town of fools, that town/place being LA.
-This movie is an insult to the police force, and an insult to viewers.
-Nothing in the movie made enough sense to make me laugh at the predicament that the two friends found one another and nothing meaningful happened that will make you want to recommend this movie to another individual.
+Let’s Be Cops is supposed to be an action-comedy about two friends who pretend to be cops in a town full of fools—that town being LA.
+This movie is an insult to the police force and an insult to viewers.
+Nothing in the movie made enough sense to make me laugh at the predicament the two friends found themselves in, and nothing meaningful happened that would make you want to recommend this movie to anyone.

-Yet still, Let’s Be Cops was a financial success, WHY?
-Because we love comedy and anything that is said will make us laugh, we rush to go see it.
-That is why I watched it, I wanted to laugh, but in the end I ended up wishing I spent my time doing something else.
+Yet, Let’s Be Cops was a financial success.
+Why?
+Because we love comedy, and anything that promises to make us laugh will get us rushing to see it.
+That’s why I watched it—I wanted to laugh.
+But in the end, I wished I had spent my time doing something else.

-The movie casts Jake Johnson and Damon Wayans Jr. are from the FOX TV comedy series New Girl I myself think the show is lame and not funny so seeing these two try something else, hey!
-I thought they could pull it off.
+The movie stars Jake Johnson and Damon Wayans Jr., who are both from the FOX TV comedy series New Girl.
+Personally, I think the show is lame and not funny, so seeing these two try something else made me think, “Hey, maybe they can pull it off.”

-The movie is about two life-long friends or better still, two life-long losers, Justin (Damon Wayans Jr.), a video game designer who is struggling to pitch a game about policemen to his employers, and Ryan (Jake Johnson), a washed up college quarterback, whose career ended due to this stupidity.
+The movie is about two life-long friends—or, better yet, two life-long losers.
+Justin (Damon Wayans Jr.) is a video game designer struggling to pitch a game about policemen to his employers, and Ryan (Jake Johnson) is a washed-up college quarterback whose career ended because of his own stupidity.

-While heading for their college reunion Ryan convinces them to go dressed as cops only to find out it was a masked party.
-They left upset and walking back home, they were treated as real cops on the street.
-The idea stuck and Ryan convinces them to start pretending to be cops for real.
-They went ahead and bought a used cop car and the pretense continued.
-It was going well, they got respect and women until they got into major trouble with gangsters.
+On their way to a college reunion, Ryan convinces Justin to go dressed as cops, only to find out it’s a masquerade party.
+They leave upset, but while walking home, people on the street start treating them like real cops.
+The idea sticks, and Ryan convinces Justin to keep pretending to be cops for real.
+They buy a used cop car, and the charade continues.
+At first, it’s going well—they get respect and attention from women—until they get into major trouble with gangsters.

-Making ten times its production cost, I hope the producers will not think it is a sign to make another.
-With the rage of part 2s and so forth churning out of Hollywood I hope this movie dies a single part and never see the light of day again.
+The movie made ten times its production cost (which is a surprise), but I hope the producers don’t take that as a sign to make another.
+With all the sequels and reboots churning out of Hollywood, I hope this movie stays a one-part story and never sees the light of day again.

 0 comments: